Nina Arsenault: Canada's Most Famous 'Trans Woman'

 His performances are overtly sexual in nature and include near total nudity, mimicry of intercourse, and self-flagellation by whip, a practice commonly found in BDSM.
-Arsenault is widely considered to be the most influential trans-identified male in Canada.
+Arsenault is considered to be an influential trans-identified male in Canada.

 Arsenault has been a frequent guest speaker at universities in Canada and the United States and has collaborated with Mount Sinai Hospital where he lectured staff about ‘gender identity’.

 Arsenault was previously romantically involved with sadistic killer Luka Magnotta, who was exposed in the Netflix documentary Don't F*ck With Cats.

 A 40-minute film documenting Arsenault’s surgeries, spanning the years 1998 - 2001, “Into Nina” begins when he was 24 years old.
 Born Rodney Bernard Arsenault, he states that he came out of the closet as a gay man when he was 17 years old, then “came out as a transsexual” at the age of 21.

 Arsenault, when describing his childhood, explains that he performed a female role during play, and explains that from the age of eight he had a very specific idea in mind: “My childhood fantasy wasn’t really about just being a woman.
 I was a wealthy, beautiful, glamorous woman who was taken care of, but also had this tragic, dramatic life.
 I want to be looked at like a woman, treated like a woman.”
 It is clear that by looked at and treated like a woman, Arsenault is associating womanhood with objectification.